Curriculum Vitae (updated May 27, 2015)

 CONFERENCE PAPERS AND PRESENTATIONS

-2014 “Contending with illness at Deir el-Medina,” paper to be presented at Deir el-Medina and the Theban Necropolis: Describing the interactions within and outside the community of workmen in Liège, Belgium.
+2014 “Contending with illness at Deir el-Medina,” paper presented at Deir el-Medina and the Theban Necropolis in Contact in Liège, Belgium.

-2014 “Textual and osteological indicators of illness in daily life at Deir el-Medina,” paper presented at the American Research Center in Egypt Annual Meeting in Portland, Oregon. *Best student paper
+2014 “Textual and osteological indicators of illness in daily life at Deir el-Medina,” paper presented at the annual meeting of the American Research Center in Egypt in Portland, Oregon. *Awarded best student paper

-2014 “Developing mobile-based digital forms for archaeological data collection,” paper presented at the Society for American Archaeology Annual Conference in Austin, Texas.
+2014 “Developing mobile-based digital forms for archaeological data collection,” paper to be presented at the annual meeting of the Society for American Archaeology in Austin, Texas.

-2013 “Increasing the quality of your bioarchaeological data through the use of tablet-based software,” poster presented at the American Association of Physical Anthropologists Annual conference in Knoxville, TN.
+2013 “Increasing the quality of your bioarchaeological data through the use of tablet-based software,” poster presented at the annual meeting of the American Association of Physical Anthropologists in Knoxville, TN.

 2013 Simpson, B., A. Austin, and K. Simon.
-“Analyzing Three Methods for Digital Preservation of Architectural Data at the Greco-Roman Site of Karanis,” paper presented at the Society for American Archaeology Annual Conference, Honolulu, Hawaii.
+“Analyzing Three Methods for Digital Preservation of Architectural Data at the Greco-Roman Site of Karanis,” paper presented at the annual meeting of the Society for American Archaeology, Honolulu, Hawaii.

-2012 “From bread to porridge: an analysis of dietary shifts during Roman rule at Karanis, Egypt,” poster presented at the American Association of Physical Anthropologists Annual conference, Portland, OR.
+2012 “From bread to porridge: an analysis of dietary shifts during Roman rule at Karanis, Egypt,” poster presented at the annual meeting of the American Association of Physical Anthropologists, Portland, OR.

-2011 “Finding disability in modern and ancient Egypt,” paper presented at the Theoretical Archaeology Group Annual Meeting, Berkeley, CA.
+2011 “Finding disability in modern and ancient Egypt,” paper presented at the annual meeting of the Theoretical Archaeology Group, Berkeley, CA.

 2011 Austin, A., Simpson, B., Simon, K. “The Collection and Practical Application of Three-Dimensional Scan Data at the Greco-Roman Site of Karanis,” paper presented at the 39th Annual Conference of Computer Applications and Quantitative Methods in Archaeology, Beijing, China.

 2011 Austin, A., B. Simpson, and K. Simon.
-“The role of three-dimensional laser scanning in spatial analysis of the Greco-Roman site of Karanis,” paper presented at the annual meeting of the American Research Center in Egypt Annual Meeting, Chicago, IL.
+“The role of three-dimensional laser scanning in spatial analysis of the Greco-Roman site of Karanis,” paper presented at the annual meeting of the American Research Center in Egypt, Chicago, IL.

 2011 “Health, disease, and occupational stress at Karanis,” poster presented at The First Annual Archaeology Graduate Student Conference, UCLA, Los Angeles, CA.